 Online and mobile integration

 You can link your tree to both Ancestry and FamilySearch, allowing you to sync facts and other information between them.
-RootsMagic also allows you to view hints from a wide range of websites: Ancestry and FamilySearch of course, but also MyHeritage and Findmypast too.
+RootsMagic also allows you to view hints from a wide range of websites: Ancestry and FamilySearch of course, but also MyHeritage and FindMyPast too.
 Sadly, you can’t directly merge these into your tree.
-RootsMagic 9 adds a new HTML Website option to the Publish tab, but it’s rather basic and the results are somewhat crude.
+RootsMagic 9 added a crude option for creating a HTML-based website option to the Publish tab, but RootsMagic 10 adds no new online features.

 Pros